DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- The Giants have the NFL's 15th-ranked pass defense this season, yielding 245.3 yards per game through the air.
+- The 245.3 yards per game the Giants are giving up through the air makes them the NFL's 15th-ranked pass defense.

-- With 27 passing TDs conceded this season, the Giants defense is ranked 21st in the NFL.
+- With 27 passing TDs conceded this year, the Giants defense is ranked 21st in the NFL.

 Recent Performances

-- Carter did not record a catch in last week's game versus the Eagles.
+- Carter did not record a catch in last week's game against the Eagles.

-- Carter's stat line in his last three games shows three catches for 17 yards.
-He averaged 5.7 receiving yards per game and was targeted five times.
+- During his last three games, Carter has 17 receiving yards on three receptions (five targets), averaging 5.7 yards per game.

 Carter's Washington Teammates